convertigo/c8oprj-lib-s3/project.md

 | lib_s3.s3.region | Yes | AWS region used for bucket and object requests. |
 | lib_s3.s3.sessionToken.secret | No | AWS session token for temporary credentials.
 Store it as a secret symbol when used. |

-Public sequences: listBuckets, createBucket, putObject, listObjects, getObject, deleteObject, deleteBucket.

-For putObject, pass bucketName, objectKey, contentType, and provide fileContent as a file upload variable; Convertigo stores the upload as a temporary file and sends it as the S3 PUT body.
+For putObject, provide fileContent as a file upload variable.
+Convertigo stores the upload as a temporary file and sends that file as the raw S3 PUT body.